 If you come from a poor place with many migrant refugees, you’ll tend to go to school with poor migrant refugees.

-If you homeschool, you have the opportunity to go to art classes in the community with people of different ages and backgrounds.
+If you homeschool, you can go to art classes in the community with people of different ages and backgrounds.
 If you go to a homeschooling group, you’ll tend to find many families with babies or older teenagers.
 You can play community sports with a different set of people.

 A homeschooler has more of an opportunity to speak to people of all ages and often all ethnicities.